Does a Vitamin Deficiency Make Asthma Symptoms Worse?

 Vitamin C

 Vitamin C is power packed with anti-inflammatory and antioxidant properties that have a crucial role in reducing oxidative stress on respiratory airways.
-Likewise, some studies have also suggested the role of vitamin C in narrowing lung airways and improving breathing in people with exercise-induced asthma.
+Likewise, some studies have suggested the role of vitamin C in narrowing lung airways and improving breathing in people with exercise-induced asthma.

 However, no single study claims that vitamin C supplementation can prevent or treat asthma in a larger population.
 Likewise, no research suggests avoiding the use of the vitamin to prevent asthma.